 Brokers Thomas Donovan, Eugene Kim, Tommy Lin and Robert Rappa have begun marketing the property with a $210 million price tag and anticipate strong interest from investors now looking to wallflower neighborhoods like Rego Park in their search for ROI.

-Investment levels in the borough have been slowly rising as a series of zoning initiatives, growing population and a large network of transportation options have highlighted the Queens’ potential as a less expensive option to Williamsburg, Greenpoint and Bushwick.
+Investment levels in the borough have been slowly rising as a series of zoning initiatives, growing population and a large network of transportation options have highlighted Queens’ potential as a less expensive option to Williamsburg, Greenpoint and Bushwick.

 Last year, $4.67 billion worth of apartment product traded in the borough, a 39 percent increase on the previous year.
 Among the deals, Blackstone completed the $500 million purchase of Parker Towers in Forest Hills and A&E Real Estate Holdings paid $127 million for a six-building portfolio in Flushing and Elmhurst.

-The Park Rego 18 will be just the third residential portfolio to come to market in the neighborhood in 50 years.
+The Rego Park 18 will be just the third 200-plus residential portfolio to come to market in the neighborhood in 50 years.
 Owned by the same family for nearly 80 years, it is considered among the premier rental properties in the borough, having been meticulously maintained throughout the years, according to the brokers.